Keola Antolin

-Keola Antolin (born January 14, 1990) is a Canadian football running back who is currently a free agent.
-He most recently played for the BC Lions of the Canadian Football League (CFL).
+Keola Antolin (born January 14, 1990) is an American former professional football running back who played for the BC Lions of the Canadian Football League (CFL).
 He played college football at Arizona.

 College career

 Antolin played college football at the University of Arizona from 2008 to 2011.
 During his career he rushed for 2,398 yards on 500 carries with 26 touchdowns.
 He also had 77 receptions for 508 yards and three touchdowns.

 Professional career

 Antolin signed with the BC Lions of the Canadian Football League in June 2014.
 He was released on September 8, 2015.